s60sc/ESP32-CAM_MJPEG2SD/README.md

 - pin 12: Only use as output pin, i.e for microphone WS or SCK pin.
 Default microphone WS pin.
 - pin 33: Used by onboard red LED.
 Not broken out, but can repurpose the otherwise pointless VCC pin by removing its adjacent resistor marked 3V3 and the red LED current limiting resistor then running a wire between the VCC pin and the red LED resistor solder tab.

 The web page has a slider for **Microphone Gain**.
 The higher the value the higher the gain.
 Selecting 0 cancels the microphone.

-Refer to the file `myConfig.h` to define microphone pin assignment and for further info.
+Other settings under **Peripherals** button on the configuration web page.